hpc-carpentry/hpc-python/_episodes/16-resources.md

 In this case `gpu` indicates simply that there is a resource called `gpu` used by `make_plot`.
 We provided 1 `gpu` to the workflow, and the `gpu` is considered in use as long as the rule is running.
 Once the `make_plot` rule completes, the `gpu` it consumed is added back to the pool of available `gpu`s.
+To be extra clear: `gpu` in this case does not actually represent a GPU, it is an arbitrary limit used to prevent multiple tasks that use a `gpu` from executing at the same time.

 But what happens if we run our pipeline without specifying the number of GPUs?